 Special Educational Needs & Disabilities (SEND) School Offer

-The school SENDCO (Special Educational Needs & Disability Coordinator) and Inclusion Manager is Mrs Paula Millard.
+Our SENDCo (Special Educational Needs & Disability Coordinator) is Miss Taylor.

 Every school has to display their offer of special needs provision and services available for children with disabilities and special educational needs.
 This is called the ‘local offer’.

 The intention is to offer choice and transparency for families, as well as providing a resource for professionals to detail the range of services and provision locally.